<-Items Go to ToC Process Actions ->

 Source Process ID ID of Process issuing Message.

-Process Action Combination of Action, Items/Processes and Complement (see below).
+Process Action Combination of Action, Items/Processes and Complement (see Process Action).

-Destination Process ID ID of Process to which the Message is sent.
+Destination Process ID ID of Process to which the Message is intended to be sent.

 Acknowledgement Acknowledgement, if successful, or Error, if failure.